 1 chunk applewood, hickory, or mesquite

-Adjust oven rack to center position and preheat oven to 350°F. Line a rimmed baking sheet with aluminum foil or parchment paper.
+Adjust oven rack to center position and preheat oven to 350°F (180°C).
+Line a rimmed baking sheet with aluminum foil or parchment paper.
 Add 2 tablespoons oil and brush with a pastry brush to coat evenly.
-Lay sliced mushrooms on sheet in a single layer (you may have to work in batches or on two trays).
+Lay sliced mushrooms on sheet in a single layer (you may have to work in batches or on 2 trays).
 Season with salt and pepper.
 Flip slices and season with more salt and pepper.
 Transfer to oven and cook for 20 minutes.
 Turn mushroom slices carefully with a thin metal spatula.
 Return to oven and continue cooking until well-browned and crisp, about 20 minutes longer.
 (Mushrooms will quickly overcook, so monitor them carefully.)
 Remove from oven and transfer mushrooms to a paper towel-lined plate to drain.